 You can do a lot with filters in Luminar.
 If you've been using it for a while, you'll know you can combine any number of different filters and filter settings to achieve a practically infinite range of effects.
 But did you know you can use the same filter twice?
 So why would you want to do that?
 Well, sometimes a filter is just about perfect, but doesn't go quite far enough. … [Read more...] about How to double-up on filters in Luminar and get twice the effect

-And sometimes a quick fix is an important part of the culling process.
-You don't just need to know what the images look like straight from the camera, you need to know what they could look like.
+The idea of 'quick fixes' probably won't appeal to those who think of photography as an art or a craft, but sometimes they're all you need.
+Sometimes a quick fix is an important part of the culling process, where you don't just need to know what the images look like straight from the camera, you need to know what they could look like.
 That's why tools like Lightroom's Auto Tone button are worth taking seriously – they don't provide the final image but they do give you an idea of its potential.